awslabs/aws-support-tools/Lambda/DeploymentPackages/README.md

 # DeploymentPackages

+**UPDATE** Please see the blog post "[Upcoming updates to the AWS Lambda and AWS Lambda@Edge execution environment](https://aws.amazon.com/blogs/compute/upcoming-updates-to-the-aws-lambda-execution-environment/)"

 *Deployment Package helpers for AWS Lambda.*

 When creating deployment packages for AWS Lambda, any native binaries must be compiled to match the underlying AWS Lambda execution environment.